LalithShiyam/QIMP-tools/PANDA/Readme.md

 ![PANDA-workflow](Images/PANDA-workflow.png)

+# Important note

+For the conditional GANs to work, the frames should have a minimal amount of activity distribution to start with.
+This can be evaluated with the aid of the two functions below.

+  [1] generate_gradient_images.m : generates a 3D gradient images for each PET frame.
+  [2] shannon_entropy_fingerprinting.ipynb : calculates the a shannon-entropy fingerprint for each image volume, and identifies the frames that can be used for PANDA training.
+      [-]

 # Examples

 Sample images (axial and coronal views): on the left side are the early PET frames, in the middle the output of the 3D GAN and on the right side the corresponding late PET frame